 In a sports injury, a concussion can be diagnosed on the sideline or at a later time.
 On the sideline, a neck injury should always be ruled out.
 The athlete should then be assessed for symptoms of concussion.
 Tools of assessment on-site include the modified Maddocks score and the SCAT3 (sport concussion assessment tool).
 A key mantra with concussion is “if in doubt, sit them out”.

-Here at Montgomery Sports Medicine Center the SCAT3 and Impact testing (Immediate Post-Concussion Assessment and Cognitive Testing) are often used in conjunction with an in-depth clinical analysis when evaluating a patient for concussion.
+Here at Montgomery Sports Medicine Center the SCAT3, balance testing and Impact testing (Immediate Post-Concussion Assessment and Cognitive Testing) are often used in conjunction with an in-depth clinical analysis when evaluating a patient for concussion.
 The Impact test is a short computerized neuropsychological test that can be very useful in diagnosing concussions as long as a baseline test has been done prior to the injury.
 Imaging, such as MRI or CT, is rarely indicated.

 How long do concussions last for?